Dover, New Hampshire

 More recently, Dover and NHDOT received a $812,000 grant from FHWA to deploy and test Automatic Traffic Signal Performance Measures.

-These system enhancements will include the deployment of Bluetooth recording devices for measuring real time corridor travel times, the addition advanced vehicle detection for determining “arrivals on green”, the testing of adaptive traffic signal operations, and the testing of Purdue University and UDOT signal performance methodologies for optimizing corridor traffic flow.
+These system enhancements will include the deployment of Bluetooth recording devices for measuring real-time corridor travel times, the additional advanced vehicle detection for determining “arrivals on green”, the testing of adaptive traffic signal operations, and the testing of Purdue University and UDOT signal performance methodologies for optimizing corridor traffic flow.

 With the advances made in Dover’s traffic signal infrastructure, the City has truly become a “test bed” for research and testing of new innovative technologies in the traffic signal industry – a position the City is quite proud of.